Users are not receiving some or any Hoxhunt emails

 Solution: Raise the priority of Hoxhunt mail flow rules.

 Consider Partner Receive Connector

-Evaluate if Hoxhunt would be allowed to send emails directly to mail server MX bypassing most filter systems.
-This helps to keep the messafge headers intact and mail flow rules can detect Hoxhunt email better.
+Evaluate if Hoxhunt could be allowed to send emails directly to mail server MX, bypassing most filter systems.
+This helps to retain the message headers intact, and mail flow rules can detect Hoxhunt emails better.